Administrative Services **POSITION HAS BEEN FILLED**

 Judicial Services and Records **POSITION HAS BEEN FILLED**

 Chief County Solicitor **POSITION HAS BEEN FILLED**

-Human Services **POSITION ON HOLD**
+Human Services **POSITION HAS BEEN FILLED**

 All positions are Full-Time with Outside Employment or Legal Practice Prohibited

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -